List of FC Porto managers: Recent years

 Porto found in Villas-Boas' assistant Vitor Pereira their new head coach.
 Although getting off to a winning start, by taking the 2011 Supertaça Cândido de Oliveira, Pereira's Porto disappointed in most of the other competitions.
 In the Champions League group stage, the team finished third and was relegated to the Europa League.
 Able to defend their title, Porto fell immediately in the first round against Manchester City.
 Domestically, they were eliminated from the Taça de Portugal in the round of 32, and lost in the league cup semifinals.
 Inconsistent performances throughout the season threatened Porto's title defence, but positive results against direct opponents allowed the club to win the 2011–12 Primeira Liga with two games to spare.

 Pereira won a second consecutive league and supercup in 2012–13, then left for Al-Ahli in Saudi Arabia.
 He was succeeded by Paulo Fonseca, who had just taken F.C.
 Paços de Ferreira into the Champions League for the first time.
 Fonseca began his reign with victory in the 2013 Supertaça Cândido de Oliveira but was sacked in March 2014 after a poor run of results; reserve manager Luís Castro served as interim manager until the end of the season.

 In May 2014, Spain under-21 coach Julen Lopetegui was hired as Porto's first foreign manager since 2006.
 After 18 trophyless months in charge, he became just the eighth coach in their history to be dismissed during a season, with the team lying in third.
 Reserve manager Rui Barros filled the gap before the appointment of José Peseiro, who left in May 2016 to be replaced by former Porto goalkeeper Nuno Espírito Santo.
 He did not win an honour during his one season at the club, and left by mutual accord.

 Another former Porto player, Sérgio Conceição, was hired in June 2017.
 His team won the 2017–18 Primeira Liga, the club's first honour for five years.
+He set the record for most games as manager of Porto, winning eleven honours including three league titles and the double in 2019–20 and 2021–22.